-Have you been asked to sign a noncompete agreement (sometimes called a covenant not to compete)?
+Have you been asked to sign a noncompete agreement?
 Many employers ask new employees to sign this type of contract, in which the employee agrees not to start a competing business or go to work for a competitor for a stated period of time after the employment relationship ends.

 It's easy to see why employers want employees to sign noncompete agreements.
 These contracts limit the competition an employer will face from those who have intimate knowledge of how its business works, and are therefore in a great position to woo away customers, clients, and other employees.